-You will want to consider the capacity and

-willingness for a core team to take on long-term support for an individual or family, as well as the ability for a member to become the official sponsor and physically host the person you are sponsoring in their home.
+You will want to consider the capacity and willingness for a core team to take on long-term support for an individual or family, as well as the ability for a member to become the official sponsor and physically host the migrant(s) in their home.
 In addition, you should consider anticipated support or concerns from your congregation outside of the immediate support team.
 Every congregation is different, and you are the experts in your own community and its processes!

-As you weigh bringing a person seeking asylum into your setting, it is important that the environment is thoroughly and realistically assessed for your depth and breadth of preparedness for all that sponsorship entails.
-Of its nature, the decision to sponsor an asylum seeker means that those engaging in this solidarity will be reaching across differences in culture, language, ethnic identity, nationality, and life circumstance, and sometimes differences in gender identity.
+As you weigh bringing an asylum seeker into your setting, it is important that the environment is thoroughly and realistically assessed.
+Of its nature, the decision to sponsor an asylum seeker means that those engaging in this solidarity will be reaching across differences in culture.

+language, ethnic identity, nationality, and life circumstance, and sometimes differences in gender identity.
 It is important that your core team be clear and honest about your capacities and those of your larger faith community.
 By definition, asylum seekers are fleeing violence and fear, and they have often been deeply traumatized; our goal is to provide a place and a community of safety and nurture.